 The idea of a water fountain is to provide fresh, filtered and aerated water for your German Shepherd.

 Brands with fountains like the PetSafe Drinkwell Big Dog Pet Fountain, or Pioneer Pet Stainless Steel Fountain are a good start.
 But, there are plenty of other popular options too!

 You might look for the following things in a Water Drinking Fountain for your German Shepherd:

-168 fluid ounces, 4.96 litres capacity – View the Regular PetSafe Water Feeder on Amazon
+Regular size – View the Regular PetSafe Water Feeder (on Amazon)

 When your German Shepherd isn’t drinking enough water, it is at risk of dehydration.